 So you're thinking about joining the United States military, huh?
 Well, I served six years in the U.S. Air Force, and I am here to provide the inside scoop (non-classified, of course) on what to expect in regards to U.S. military enlistment.

 Let me first say that the military is not for everybody.
-For some, joining the U.S. armed forces can be a horrible experience.
+For some, joining the U.S. armed forces may be a humbling experience, to say the least.
+It's filled with days of long hours and tedious, thankless work.
 For others, it might be quite the opposite.
-The military may very well be the best thing that ever happened to the person.
-Either way, I would never degrade or denounce anyone for serving their country whether it's for the experience, educational benefits, or a lifelong commitment.
-In fact, there is a lot of honor in serving, and I respect each and every service member, active duty, reserves, national guard, or veteran, who is serving or has served in the U.S. Armed Forces.
-Now, let’s get down to the nitty gritty stuff and talk about the necessary requirements to join the mighty U.S. military.
+The military may very well be the best thing that ever happened to the individual.
+Either way, I would never degrade or denounce anyone for serving their country, whether it's for the experience, educational benefits, or a lifelong commitment.
+In fact, there is a lot of honor in serving, and I respect each and every service member, active duty, reserves, national guard, or veteran, who is serving or has served in the United

 The next step is the meeting, or the interview, with the military recruiter.
-Now, this part can be a little sticky, but I'm here to help so let's get started!.
+Now, this part can be a little sticky, but I'm here to help guide you along the way, so let's get started!.

 Rule of Thumb: Don’t volunteer for anything and follow directions!
+Try to blend in and if you need help with anything ask other trainees around you.
+Trust me, you guys or girls will form some great bonds within your unit.
 If you can get through the first couple of weeks then you should be fine.

 What’s the worst part about basic training?

-The reality: Actually, the recruiter is right once again.
+The Reality: Actually, the recruiter is right once again.
 It is easy.
 Basic training is not the worst part.
 I would dare say that it is the easiest part.
-Personally, technical school (or AIT for Army trainees) was my worst experience.
+Personally, technical school (or AIT for Army trainees) was by far my worst experience.
 It was eight months of details and intense technical training.
-Basic training is the least of your worries, trust me.
+Military basic training is the least of your worries, trust me.

 Which career path is best for me?